getml/getml.com/src/docs/user_guide/concepts/importing_data/mariadb_interface.md

 ```bash
 $ mysql
 ```

-and use the following queries to get the required insights.
+Once inside the MariaDB interface, use the following queries to get the required insights:

 ```sql
 MariaDB [(none)]> SELECT @@port;